florentbrient/Cloud-variability-time-frequency/README.md

 ## Two supplementary routines are necessary to run the model
 - stationary_bootstrap.py : Matlab routine written by Kevin Sheppard, rewritten in Python.
 Provide mixed indexes following the stationary bootstrap procedure.
 - slopeinterval.py : Calculate confidence intervals of the slope for the figures
+- opt_block_length_REV_dec07.m : A matlab code following Politis and White (2004).
+Not used in the current version, but used in results in the paper.
+Results are not strongly influenced by considering a fixed block length.
+For consistency with Brient and Schneider (16) results, this routine should be rewritten in Python.

 References
 ----------